Learn about the different types of variables in an experiment.

-Before you start your experiment, each variable needs to have a clear definition and a strategy on how to be measured and recorded.
+Before you start your experiment, you need to have a clear definition of, and strategy for, how each variable will be measured and recorded.
 This process is called variable operationalization.

-The first part of your objective - “the effect of personal health goals…”- contains an independent variable.
-To operationalize it you need to ask yourself the following questions: what is a “personal health goal”?
-Can you quantify it and measure it?
-Can you break it down into discrete categories?
+The first part of your objective, “the effect of personal health goals…”, contains an independent variable.
+To operationalize it you need to ask yourself the following questions: What is a personal health goal?
+Can you quantify and measure it?
+Can you break it down into distinct categories?
 How will you collect and record its value?
-Due to the nature of this term, your variable will most likely be composed of two or more categories (e.g. lose weight, keep weight, gain weight… etc.) and its value recorded by means of a questionnaire or interview.
+Due to the nature of this term, your variable will most likely be composed of two or more categories (e.g. lose weight, keep weight, gain weight etc.) and its value recorded by means of a questionnaire or interview.
 Notice that in this example, the independent variable is also an intrinsic attribute of a participant and thus particular to that individual, as a result, this variable can also be classified as a participant variable.

 Figure 3.
 Shows one possible outcome of the operationalization of the different variables in the example study.
-The objective of this study is to find out whether “the effect of personal health goal on visual attention to different food groups”.
+The objective of this study is to find out what effect personal health goals have on a person's visual attention to different food groups.

-In the example above, the participant’s “current hunger state” is a factor that may impact visual behavior and attention bias.
-If a test participant ate his/her meal a long time ago and feels hungry, his attention may become focused on high caloric food groups, even though he might normally not look to those food items when he/she is satiated.
+In the example above, the participant’s 'current hunger state' is a factor that may impact visual behavior and attention bias.
+If a test participant ate their meal a long time ago and feels hungry, their attention may become focused on high calorie food groups, even though they might normally not look to those food items when they're satisfied.
 If you decide to ignore it, it becomes an extraneous variable in your experiment and may impact the relationship between your independent and dependent variable.
 On the other hand, if you decide to address it and control for it, you will also have to operationalize it, e.g. you can measure it as the elapsed time since the last meal.
 If you then ask all your study participants to eat a meal within 1 hour before your test, this variable becomes a controlled variable, as you try to standardize the level of hunger across your independent variable groups.